RachaelHerman/RachaelHerman.github.io/research/index.md

 within individuals.
 One way to explore these questions is through stable isotope analysis (SIA), which provides an effective method to assess the diet and foraging niches of populations and individuals through time.
 Together, δ<sup>15</sup>N and δ<sup>13</sup>C values can be used to determine the 2-dimensional parameters of an isotopic niche space, a comparable measurement of an ecological or foraging niche.
-My Master's research focuses on investigating population and individual level foraging variation of <i>Pygoscelis</i> penguin foraging strategies through SIA.
-Quantifying the degree of niche variation and consistency at the population and individual level has the potential to aid in determining a species population level response to changes in food availability or other environmental change.
+My Master's research focuses on investigating population and individual level foraging variation of
+<i>Pygoscelis</i> penguins through SIA.
+Quantifying the degree of niche variation and consistency at the population and
+individual level has the potential to aid in determining a species population level response to changes in food availability or other environmental change.